REI Co-op Flash 55

 REI Co-op entered the world of ultralight backpacking in a big way with the release of their Flash 55 pack a couple years ago.
 For a reasonable $199, the Flash pulls out all the stops: ample storage, removable features including a top lid and compression straps, and a modular design that’s extremely customizable.
 After a challenging four-day trek through the Grand Canyon wearing a fully loaded Flash, we’re happy to report that it performed well across the board, and we think its versatility makes it a capable choice for everyone from weekenders to ultralighters.
 Below we break down the REI Flash 55’s overall performance.
-To see how it stacks up, see our article on the best backpacking packs.
+To see how it stacks up, see our articles on the best backpacking packs and ultralight backpacks.